python/devguide/internals/interpreter.rst

 Sometimes an actual ``PyFrameObject`` is needed, usually because some Python code calls ``sys._getframe()`` or an extension module calls ``PyEval_GetFrame()``.
 In this case we allocate a proper ``PyFrameObject`` and initialize it from the ``_PyInterpreterFrame``.
-This would be a pessimization, but fortunately this happens rarely (introspecting frames is not a common operation).
+This is a pessimization, but fortunately this happens rarely (introspecting frames is not a common operation).

 Things get more complicated when generators are involved, since those don't follow the push/pop model.
 (The same applies to async functions, which are implemented using the same infrastructure.)